jalabrecque/website/content/post/epidemiology_jail/index.md

 Here are some examples of things I think make someone eligible for epidemiology jail:

 - **Misinterpretation of a statistical significance test:** People use tests everyday and it's integral to their research (even though I think it shouldn't be).
 And yet so many people misinterpret significance tests almost every time they use them.
-Technically, I guess, this would be under the jurisdiction but, as far as I know, they don't have a jail.
+Technically, I guess, this would be under the jurisdiction of statistics but, as far as I know, they don't have a jail.

 - **Adjusting for mediators when estimating the total effect:** This usually happens because people think that adjusting for more things is always better.